Xylemeister/Accelither/README.md

   - Switches can alter the HUD - if a switch is activated its associated LED lights up
   - Current score is shown on the HEX display

-This game can theoretically support any number of players but will communication will eventually break down when number of players connected to the server gets excessively large.
+This game can theoretically support any number of players but communication will eventually break down when number of players connected to the server becomes excessively large.
+It will also depend on how capable the server is.

 ## Architecture